just1984/Privileges_V2/README.md

 This project is open source under the MIT license.
 This means you are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, provided you include the appropriate copyright notice and disclaimers.

 ## 6. Contact
-For any queries or suggestions, you can reach out through GitHub or visit borisniehaus.de.
+For any queries or suggestions, you can reach out through GitHub or visit https://www.borisniehaus.de.

 ## 7. Contributing
 Contributions are welcome!
 Feel free to submit a pull request or open an issue on GitHub.

 ## 8. Sources
 Many different sources have been used.
 For example:
-- ROLLENSPIEL: „EINEN SCHRITT NACH VORN“ by www.handicap-international.de
+- ROLLENSPIEL: „EINEN SCHRITT NACH VORN“ by handicap-international.de
 - „abgehängt“ – Ein Privilegienspiel by bne-sachsen.de/

 ## 9. Disclaimer